princomp/princomp.github.io/source/lectures/control/more_on_recursion.md

 !include`snippetStart="// Simplest possible example of a recursive function:", snippetEnd="// Uncomment at your own risk!"` code/projects/AdvancedRecursion/AdvancedRecursion/Program.cs
 ```

 It is a method (`R`) that simply … calls itself.
-Even if this method does not "do" anything, calling it will most likely make your program crash, since `R` will keep calling itself forever: this is actually an example of an infinite loop.
+Even if this method does not "do" anything, calling it will most likely make your program crash, since `R` will keep calling itself forever: this is actually an example of an infinite loop, and the basics of the ["fork bomb" attack](https://en.wikipedia.org/wiki/Fork_bomb)^[Except that the fork bomb calls itself *twice*, and in parallel.].

 A better definition of recursion would include something about the method eventually terminating, like the following:

 ```
-!include`snippetStart="// Recursive CountDown method:", snippetEnd="// Usage example:"` code/projects/AdvancedRecursion/AdvancedRecursion/Program.cs
+!include`snippetStart="// Recursive CountDown method", snippetEnd="// Usage example:"` code/projects/AdvancedRecursion/AdvancedRecursion/Program.cs
 ```

 In that case, if we call e.g., `CountDown(10)`, then would be displayed: